cgat-developers/ruffus/doc/tutorials/new_tutorial/multiprocessing.rst

     Calling :ref:`pipeline_run(multiprocess = NNN)<pipeline_functions.pipeline_run>` allows
     multiple jobs (from multiple independent tasks) to be run in parallel.
-However, there are some operations which consume so many resources that we might want them to run with less or no concurrency.
+However, there are some operations that consume so many resources that we might want them to run with less or no concurrency.

     For example, we might want to download some files via FTP but the server restricts